presalytics/Presalytics-API/Stories.md

 Every story has a few properties that users should be familiar with:

 * `id`: The story fingerprint.
-A unique identifier for a give story.
+A unique identifier for a given story.
 Needed to make API calls.

 * `title`: The story's title.
 A few describing the story to its audience